How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 Disadvantage :

-• We can’t make the ailerons to be used as flaps since they will always move in opposite sense. (i.e. flaperons is not possible)
+• We can’t make the ailerons to be used as flaps since they will always move in the opposite sense. (i.e., flaperons are not possible)

-• Here, we have completed the basic designing of RC Airplane.
+• Here, we have completed the basic design of the RC Airplane.
 Hope you enjoyed the Series and got to learn something new through this.
-But again reminding you, this was just the Basics !!
+But again, reminding you, this was just the Basics.

 RC Airplane Series (All previous Articles)